ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 | stack | Offset is constant in most cases.
 It can vary when [**control flow**](https://en.wikipedia.org/wiki/Control_flow) of application execution differs between new application launches. |
 | heap | Offset vary in most cases |

-Therefore, we can solve the third step of search algorithm manually in some cases.
+Therefore, we can solve the third step of the search algorithm manually in some cases.

 ### 32-bit Application Analyzing

 We will use [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application to demonstrate how to search specific variable in process memory.
 Now we will do all search steps manually to understand each of them better.

 ColorPix application was described and used in the [Clicker Bots](../ClickerBots/tools.md) chapter.
-This is a screenshoot of the application window:
+This is a screenshot of the application window:

 ![ColorPix](colorpix.png)

 We will find a variable that matches X coordinate of the selected pixel on a screen.
 This value is underlined by a red line on the screenshot.

 It is important to emphasize that you should not close the ColorPix application during all process of analysis.
-In case you close and restart the application, you should start to search variable from beginning.
+In case you close and restart the application, you should start to search variable from the beginning.

 The first step is to find a memory segment, which contains the X coordinate.
 This task can be done in two stages:

-1. Find absolute address of the variable with Cheat Engine scanner.
+1. Find the absolute address of the variable with Cheat Engine scanner.

 2. Compare discovered absolute address with base addresses and lengths of all memory segments.
 It will allow us to deduce a segment, which contains this variable.